Precision Dispense for Bonding and Sealing

-Die cut gaskets and injection molded gaskets have been a standard design practice for years.
+Die cut gaskets and injection moulded gaskets have been a standard design practice for years.
 However, die cut gaskets result in a great deal of wasted material.
 In many cases, manufacturers end up throwing away almost an entire material sheet just to get a thin gasket.
-Injection molded gaskets solve the material waste issue but require a significant tooling investment for the molds.
+Injection moulded gaskets solve the material waste issue but require a significant tooling investment for the moulds.
 Both methods also have the significant drawback of being very costly to change if a design update is required.

-At its very base level, a sealing bead is a dispensed liquid alternative to the die cut or injection molded gaskets.
+At it’s very base level, a sealing bead is a dispensed liquid alternative to the die cut or injection moulded gaskets.
 Ideally, you shouldn't be able to tell them apart when compared.
-The bead must be uniform throughout the entire bead and include a consistent height, width, and durometer (hardness).
+The bead must be uniform throughout the entire bead and include a consistent height, width and durometer (hardness).

 Thick spots in a bead come from a variety of places, but most often are the result of an increase in the pressure of the material.
 The opposite of that are thin spots that are most often result from a decrease in pressure.
 When you have a thick spot at the start of a bead, it is often referred to as a “snake head” for its uncanny resemblance to an actual snake.
 At the other end of the bead, it is not uncommon to have a “tail” where the material cross section reduces drastically, leaving a small string of material behind.

 An imperfect bead could result in a defective part, which would either have to be thrown away or reworked.
-The cost implications for imperfect beads can be considerable, based on such variables as part cost, labor hours, and loss of reproduction because of rework and the extra material cost.
+The cost implications for imperfect beads can be considerable, based on such variables as part cost, labour hours and loss of reproduction because of reworking and the extra material cost.
 If the bad part is out in the field, it could result in a warranty action and possibly become a liability issue.